charstnut/PyExp/README.md

 # pyexp
-This is a personal utility library and fitting framework built on `lmfit` and `scipy`.
+This is a personal utility library and fitting playground built on `lmfit` and `scipy`.
 The goal is to put a bunch of common experimental analysis routines into a package, and possibly extend it with `Julia`.
-Common processing functions, such as calculating weighted averages, error propagation with `uncertainties`, etc., should be implemented in separate utility files (modules).

 Library structure [under package root `pyexp`]:
 - fits